dialaobeid/My-Ecommerce-Challenge/README.md

 # My-Ecommerce-Challenge
-Challenge Description: I built the back end for an e-commerce site by modifying the starter code.
+Project Description: I built the back end for an e-commerce site by modifying the starter code.
 I configured a working Express.js API to use Sequelize to interact with a MySQL database.
 Because this application won’t be deployed, I'll provide a link to a walkthrough video that demonstrates the application's functionality and all of the acceptance criteria being met.

 ## User Story